ada's blog

 Note: This document has a lot of terminal commands and may be unsuitable for screen readers.

-EAC “Failed to Intialize Dependencies” error
+SDL “Failed to Intialize Dependencies” error

 This is likely due to a SDL_VIDEODRIVER and/or SDL_VIDEO_DRIVER environment variable being present.